-Suraj, coined as the "The Queen of Waacking Nouveau ", is also the Queen of many historical firsts.
+Suraj, coined as the "The Queen of Waacking ", is also the Queen of many historical firsts.
 The first Waacking choreography videos on youtube, influencing everyone in the industry the world over.
 Now, Whacking is seen in countless stage shows, concerts, commercials, music videos and more, with much of the style’s visibility tracing back to Kumari’s tireless promotion of the dance style in the 2000s.
+Suraj has taught classes and founded/mentored young Waacking communities in over 30 countries.
 Suraj is the first Waacking choreographer to explicitly introduce the dance style to mass media by creating dance content for the FOX reality hit TV show So You Think You Can Dance.
 Suraj, is the founder and CEO of the LA's International Waack/Punk/Pose Festival (Waackfest), the first festival in the world solely devoted to the cultural education and preservation of Waacking, Whacking, Punking and Vogue.
 Suraj is considered as the “go-to” expert for this underground dance from the 70s, serving as an international ambassador of its history, culture and technique.
-In addition to helping preserve Waacking/Whacking's classic movement vocabulary, Kumari has expanded the dance style's potential as the first choreographer to combine Whacking’s signature arm work with Dancehall, Bharatnatyam, Bollywood, Bhangra, House & 90s Hip Hop.
-Her two styles "Bollywhack" and "Frankie Douglas" are inspiring new generations of Waacking enthusiasts.
+In addition to helping preserve Waacking/Whacking's classic movement vocabulary, Kumari has expanded the dance style's potential as the first choreographer to combine Whacking’s signature arm work with Dancehall, Bharatnatyam, Bollywood, Bhangra, Indian folk dance, House & 90s Hip Hop.
+Her two styles "Bollywhack" and "Frankie Douglas" are inspiring new generations of Waacking enthusiasts around the world.

 Vlogger.
 Dancer.
 Choreographer.
 Fashion Stylist.
 Globetrotter.
 Educator.
 Historian.
 Fly Girl.